Songwxuan/songwxuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Wenxuan Song (宋文轩 in Chinese), a first-year Ph.D. student at the ROAS Thrust at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, advised by [Haoang Li](https://sites.google.com/view/haoangli/homepage).
-I am the first author of an **AAAI 2026 Best Paper Award** (5 of 30948 submissions).
-I have published **8** papers as a first or co–first author in leading conferences and journals, including ICLR, ICRA, AAAI, IROS, and the IEEE Transactions series.
+I am Wenxuan Song (宋文轩), a second-year Ph.D. student in the ROAS Thrust at the Hong Kong University of Science and Technology (Guangzhou), advised by [Haoang Li](https://sites.google.com/view/haoangli/homepage).
+My research focuses on foundation models for embodied intelligence.
+I have been conducting research in embodied intelligence and robot learning, with publications in top-tier venues including ICLR, ICRA, CVPR, and the IEEE Transactions series.
+So far, I have published 15 papers, including **8** first-author or co-first-author papers.

+My work *ReconVLA: Reconstructive Vision–Language–Action Model as Effective Robot Perceiver* received the **AAAI 2026 Best Paper Award**.
+To the best of my knowledge, it is the first embodied AI work to receive a best paper award at a top-tier machine learning conference.
+This work also initiated the research direction of robot visual representation alignment.
+Follow-up work in this line, *Spatial Forcing*, was adopted in the runner-up solution of the IROS 2025 Agibot World Challenge and was later accepted to ICLR 2026.
+I was also honored as an ICML 2026 Gold Reviewer.

+Beyond research, I am a co-founder of the open-source organization OpenHelix Team, where the repositories I have substantially led or contributed to have collectively gained over **4,000** GitHub stars.
+My work has been adopted in industrial models by companies such as Ant Lingbo and Xiaomi, and has been widely recognized both in academia and industry.
+Related work has also been featured by MIT Technology Review.

-Previously, I received my Bachelor's degree in robotics at Harbin Institute of Technology (HIT), Weihai Campus, advised by Minghang Zhao and Bo Huang.
-I was a visiting student at MiLab, Westlake University, supervised by Donglin Wang.
-I keep a close connection with [Pengxiang Ding](https://dingpx.github.io/) and [Han Zhao](https://h-zhao1997.github.io/) from then on, who have been teaching me a lot.
+Previously, I received my Bachelor's degree in Robotics at Harbin Institute of Technology (HIT), Weihai Campus, advised by Minghang Zhao and Bo Huang.
+I was also a visiting student at MiLab, Westlake University, supervised by Donglin Wang, and I have maintained close connections with [Pengxiang Ding](https://dingpx.github.io/) and [Han Zhao](https://h-zhao1997.github.io/), from whom I have learned a great deal.
 I also spent time at Monash University, supervised by Zongyuan Ge and Xuelian Cheng.

-My research focuses on embodied intelligence.
-My work *ReconVLA: Reconstructive Vision–Language–Action Model as Effective Robot Perceiver*, received the AAAI 2026 Best Paper Award and has attracted over 180 stars on GitHub.
-I am also a co-founder of the open-source organization OpenHelix Team, where the repositories I have substantially contributed to have collectively garnered more than **3600** stars.

-My work has been widely used and referred to in industrial models, such as Robbyant and Xiaomi.
-Moreover, my work has been widely featured in news media, such as [MIT Technology Review](https://www.mittrchina.com/news/detail/15926).

-Goal: Pushing the boundaries of the world through robotics.
+In recent years, I was named one of the 2025 Embodied AI Next-20 (EAI Next-20), and became a member of the BAAI Qingyuan Society.

+Goal: Advancing toward robotics' GPT-3.5 moment.

 Focus: Building dexterous and generalizable robotic systems through **Vision-Language-Action** models and **world models**.